madprops/airc/README.md

 `rules`: Optional instructions for the bot, they're prepended before every prompt.

-For example: "Please respond in the style of Stewie from Family Guy".
+For example: `Please respond in the style of Stewie from Family Guy`.

 The code used to build the prompt looks like this: